 What if my Car Doesn't Have a Rear Seat?

 Georgia car seat laws cover cars that have no rear seats.
 The law states children under 8 years can only ride on child restraint devices placed in the front seat when the vehicle has no rear sitting positions, or when all the rear sitting positions have been used to properly secure other children.
 Also, it is illegal to place a child under 8 years in the front seat if there is an active airbag.
 The booster seats in the front seat must also use both shoulder belts and lap belts.

 Taxis are exempted from complying with the child restraint laws in Georgia.
-Also, school buses are not addressed under this law.

 More Georgian Laws